iodigital-com/io-technology/data/blog/what-i-learned-from-becoming-cpacc.md

 ### Service animals

-Service animals (such as guide dogs) are doing a job.
-When they're in work mode, do not pet them, play with them, feed them, or draw their attention in any way.
-These animals are in service of their owner.
-Distracting service animals from their job makes it harder for the owner to control the animal's actions.

-So, be sure to ask the owner first.
-Do not interact with the animal without the owner's knowledge and permission.
+Service animals, like guide dogs, have a specific job to perform.
+While they are on duty, it's important not to pet, play, feed, or otherwise distract them.
+These animals are focused on assisting their owners, and interfering with their work can make it challenging for the owner to manage the animal effectively.

+Always seek the owner's permission before interacting with the service animal to ensure you do not disrupt their important tasks.

 ## Conclusion

-What I want you to remember from this article is 2 things:

-- Think of people with disabilities first and foremost as people, just like everyone else.
-Challenge yourself, get to know your target audience and let's develop products that provide equal access regardless of a person's circumstances.
+What I want to achieve with this blog post is to foster empathy, to illustrate that we should build our products and services regardless of a person's circumstances and foremost to think of people with disabilities as people, just like everyone else.

-  Eventually, this will benefit all of us (more information: [universal design](https://uxplanet.org/universal-design-design-for-everyone-61ded4243658)).
+So challenge yourself, get to know your target audience, and go the extra mile.
+Eventually, this will benefit all of us ([Universal Design](https://uxplanet.org/universal-design-design-for-everyone-61ded4243658)).
--

 ## Exam preparation material

-I've used the following resources:
+I've used the following resources to study for the exam:

 - [IAAP CPACC Exam Preparation](https://dequeuniversity.com/online-courses/iaap-cpacc)
 - [IAAP CPACC Body of Knowledge](https://www.accessibilityassociation.org/resource/IAAP_CPACC_BOK_March2020)